0x1ad2/octo-labels/README.md

    npm run migrate -- --source owner/source-repo --target owner/target-repo
    ```

+### 🖥️ Using the CLI

+If you prefer to use the CLI directly without cloning the repository, you can run the following commands using `npx`:

+> [!WARNING]
+> All commands are executed within the repository context.
+Make sure that you are in the correct directory before running the commands.

+1. Display help information:

+    ```sh
+    npx octo-labels --help
+    ```

+2. Export GitHub labels to a JSON file:

+    ```sh
+    npx octo-labels export
+    ```

+3. Add labels from a JSON file to a repository:

+    ```sh
+    npx octo-labels add
+    ```

+4. Delete all labels in a repository:

+    ```sh
+    npx octo-labels delete
+    ```

+5. Migrate labels from one repository to another:

+    ```sh
+    npx octo-labels migrate --source owner/source-repo --target owner/target-repo
+    ```

+These commands allow you to manage GitHub labels efficiently using the CLI.

 ## 📦 Available Scripts in `package.json`

 | Script     | Description                                                             |